 Following many years working in public libraries in Saskatchewan I became the director of admissions and eventually the registrar at the University of Saskatchewan.
 I discovered that many of the things that mattered in the library world; distributing information, ensuring easy processes, and supporting learning and development could be applied to the work of the Registrar’s Office.
 Ten years ago, on a day when the wind-chill was -52 in Saskatoon, I received a call asking me to apply for the registrar’s position at Dalhousie.
 I wasn’t looking to move, but the unique combination of Dalhousie as a school and Halifax as a city was very attractive.

 What do you think makes an effective leader at Dalhousie?

-What are some of the challenges you face with sustainability?
+What are some of the challenges you face within enrolment management?

 I think enrolment management requires us to be like Wayne Gretzky and skate to where the puck will be, not where it has been.
 Having excellent academic programs is at the heart of it.
 That’s our product.
 Then we need to hire excellent people and find creative ways to remain competitive in both local and distant recruitment markets.
 We also need to embrace technology to reach more prospective student in the way they like to communicate, and employ the best strategies with respect to service and student support.

 Building strong enrolment of outstanding students is part of everyone’s job at Dalhousie; the magic of an outstanding classroom or research experience, the quality of our facilities, how welcome students feel on campus, the availability of residence rooms and healthy food – it all matters.